tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     // global js code goes here
     alert("js is working");

-If we linked the `global.js` file properly, we should see an alert generated by javascript as soon as the page loads.
-The final step to link our static files is to introduce `{% load staticfiles %}`,
+If we link the `global.js` file properly, we should see an alert generated by javascript as soon as the page loads.
+The final step to link our static files is to introduce `{% load staticfiles %}`, the following block of code

     <link rel="stylesheet" href="{% static 'css/global.css' %}"/>
     {% bootstrap_javascript %}